Hardback

 – Jonathan Bundy, Dean’s Council Distinguished Scholar, Arizona State University, US

 ‘Till Talaulicar’s Research Handbook on Corporate Governance and Ethics makes a unique and hugely needed contribution to the most pressing questions facing corporations in a time of increasingly interdependent, complex and urgent contextual challenges.
 That is, although firmly informed by theoretical perspectives, specific examples and research insights, the Research Handbook goes beyond the usual questions of “whether” organizations can or should engage themselves in the wider concerns facing the societies in which they are embedded, and instead focuses upon “how” this has and/or can be achieved.
-Rather than an attempt to justify or inspire such engagement, this diverse set of scholars explain the variety of approaches – theoretical, philosophical, structural, managerial – that have and/or can drive such efforts, and significantly, they explore the organization’s internal need for, as well as external impacts of, such efforts.
+Rather than an attempt to justify or inspire such engagement, this diverse set of scholars explain the variety of approaches – theoretical, philosophical, structural, managerial – that have driven and/or can drive such efforts, and significantly, they explore the organization’s internal need for, as well as external impacts of, such efforts.
 Rather than polemical, this collection is both intellectually challenging as well as practical – a heady combination.’

 – Mary C. Gentile, Richard M. Waitzer Bicentennial Professor Emeritus of Ethics, University of Virginia – Darden School of Business, US; Creator and Director of Giving Voice to Values